michaelyin/lgeval/README_MetricsData.txt

 Graph Segment Output (output of lg.segmentGraph())
 ----------------------------------------------------
 segmentPrimitiveMap    Dictionary from object identifier to a pair (a,b)
-                       a: list of labels;  b: list of primitives in the object primitiveSegmentMap    Dictionary from primitive identifier to
+                       a: set of primitives in the object, b: list of labels primitiveSegmentMap    Dictionary from primitive identifier to
                        another dictionary mapping a label to the object id associated with the primitive for this relationship type